Senior Lecturer in Law

 Students studying Law with us will benefit from a varied modular scheme, designed to deliver the foundation subjects required by legal professional bodies alongside a wide variety of options.
-We focus on teaching Law in its political, social and economic context throughout the intensive LLB course.
+We focus on teaching Law in its political, social and economic context throughout the accelerated LLB course.
 You can also engage in a wide range of additional activities to gain valuable Law work experience, including mooting, client interviewing and court visits.
 Our Student Law Society and other local community project opportunities provide the chance to further prepare for your legal career.

 At the University of Northampton, our Law LLB course includes additional optional modules alongside the traditional foundations of legal knowledge.
 These cover Solicitors Qualifying Exam (SQE) topics, such as property law and practice, civil litigation, business law and criminal litigation, making it the ideal choice for students aspiring to take the SQE and qualify as solicitors.
 This course is also ideal for those who may not be considering a law career, as it offers flexibility to help you achieve your goals and equips you with desirable skills to stand out to employers.